GLITCH'N'GAMES

 ANDY WALLACE

-Roundtable discussion, artist presentations, collaborative play, and a celebration of Jamie Fenton’s legacy.
+Roundtable discussion game, artist presentations, collaborative play, and a celebration of Jamie Fenton’s work and continued experimentation.

 DISCUSSION SESSION